sbg-tir/.github/profile/README.md

 The algorithms for the visible shortwave infrared (VSWIR) component of the SBG mission are in the [sbg-vswir](https://github.com/sbg-vswir) organization.

+## Product File Name Format

+Product file names will have the form (TBD):
+<SBG_Name>_<PROD_TYPE>_<OOOOO>_<SSS>_<YYYYMMDD>T<hhmmss>_<BBbb>_<VV>.<TYPE>

+Where:
+SBG_Name: SBG-TIR name designation (TBD)
+PROD_TYPE:  L1A/L1B products; Example=L1B_RAD
+OOOOO:  Orbit number; starting at start of mission, ascending equatorial crossing
+SSS:  Scene ID; starting at first scene of each orbit
+YYYYMMDD:  Year, month, day of scene start time
+hhmmss:  Hour, minute, second of scene start time
+BBbb:  Build ID of software that generated product, Major+Minor (2+2 digits)
+VV:  Product version number (2 digits)
+TYPE:  File type extension=
+nc or tif for the data file
+nc.met or tif.met for the metadata file.

+## Cloud-Optimized GeoTIFF Orbit/Scene/Tile Products

+To provide an analysis-ready format, the SBG products are distributed in a tiled form and using the COG format.
+The tiled products include the letter T in their level identifiers: L1CT, L2T, L3T, and L4T.
+The tiling system used for SBG is borrowed from the modified Military Grid Reference System (MGRS) tiling scheme used by Sentinel 2.
+These tiles divide the Universal Transverse Mercator (UTM) zones into square tiles 109800 m across.
+SBG uses a 60 m cell size with 1830 rows by 1830 columns in each tile, totaling 3.35 million pixels per tile.
+This allows the end user to assume that each 60 m SBG pixel will remain in the same location at each timestep observed in analysis.
+The COG format also facilitates end-user analysis as a universally recognized and supported format, compatible with open-source software, including QGIS, ArcGIS, GDAL, the Raster package in R, `rioxarray` in Python, and `Rasters.jl` in Julia.

+Each `float32` data layer occupies 4 bytes of storage per pixel, which amounts to an uncompressed size of 13.4 mb for each tiled data layer.
+The `uint8` quality flag layers occupy a single byte per pixel, which amounts to an uncompressed size of 3.35 mb per tiled data quality layer.

+Each `.tif` COG data layer in each L2T/L3T/L4T product additionally contains a rendered browse image in GeoJPEG format with a `.jpeg` extension.
+This image format is universally recognized and supported, and these files are compatible with Google Earth.
+Each L2T/L3T/L4T tile granule includes a `.json` file containing the Product Metadata and Standard Metadata in JSON format.

+### Quality Flags

+Two high-level quality flags are provided in all gridded and tiled products as thematic/binary masks encoded to zero and one in unsigned 8-bit integer layers.
+The cloud layer represents the final cloud test from L2 CLOUD.
+The water layer represents the surface water body in the Shuttle Radar Topography Mission (SRTM) Digital Elevation Model.
+For both layers, zero means absence, and one means presence.
+Pixels with the value 1 in the cloud layer represent detection of cloud in that pixel.
+Pixels with the value 1 in the water layer represent open water surface in that pixel.
+All tiled product data layers written in `float32` contain a standard not-a-number (`NaN`) value at each pixel that could not be retrieved.
+The cloud and water layers are provided to explain these missing values.

+### Swath Standard Metadata (NetCDF-4)

+Each SBG swath product in NetCDF format will contain at least 3 groups of data:  A standard metadata group that specifies the same type of contents for all products, a product specific metadata group that specifies those metadata elements that are useful for defining attributes of the product data, and the group(s) containing the product data.

 ## Standard Metadata